 Because winds carry moisture from the ocean.
 When they hit large objects, like mountains, they rise, cool and condense, forming clouds and precipitation (i.e. rain and snow).

 There are two main winds that drive weather patterns on Mount Kilimanjaro – the South-east trade winds and North-east anti-trade winds.
-We explain the influence of each wind below.
+I explain the influence of each wind below.

 Trade and Anti-Trade Winds